adobe/aio-cli-plugin-cloudmanager/CONTRIBUTING.md

 Please follow the [pull request template](PULL_REQUEST_TEMPLATE.md) when submitting a pull request.
 Following the requirements for semantic releases (as described in the next section), each pull request should contain a single change and be comprised of a single commit.

+**Pull requests created from forks won't be able to successfully run the E2E tests.
+We can’t use E2E secrets with workflows from a forked repository.**

 ## Error Handling

 In order to ensure proper error handling, individual commands should generally *not* handle errors themselves.
 Commands should throw errors and allow them to be caught by the `catch` method in `BaseCommand`.
 There may be exceptions specifically around errors that are non-fatal.
 Thrown errors should be defined in either `ValidationErrors` or `ConfigurationErrors`.